Non Toxic Beauty

 Clean beauty, green beauty, natural beauty.
-What’s the actual difference and how can we trust the label the makers stick on the bottles to lead us to purchase.
+What’s the actual difference and how can we trust the labels the makers stick on the bottles?

 Natural It means nothing unless you can verify it.
 It implifes taht no chemical and toxins are used.
 Again, check the label.

 Green It is linked to the ‘green’ movement linked to the european environmental green party.
 Again, check the label.

 Non-toxic What is non toxic depends on the laws and regulations and not on the ingredients only.
 Check the label.
 The simpler, the better.